Michalis Manias: Pogoń Szczecin

 On 17 May 2019, Manias signed a three years' contract with Ekstraklasa club Pogoń Szczecin for an undisclosed fee.

 Anorthosis

 On 19 August 2020, Manias signed contract with Cypriot Club Anorthosis Famagusta.

 Olympiakos Nicosia

-On 7th January 2022, Manias signed a contract with Olympiakos Nicosia un til the end of the 2021–22 season.
+On 7 January 2022, Manias signed a contract with Olympiakos Nicosia un til the end of the 2021–22 season.

 Kitchee

 On 28 September 2022, Manias signed a contract with Hong Kong Premier League club Kitchee.
 He scored 2 goals in his first two appearances for Kitchee, one in Hong Kong Premier League and one in Sapling Cup group stage.

 On 31 December 2022, Manias left the club.

 International career

+Manias represented the Rhodes national team at the 2009 Island Games, and he made his debut for Rhodes on 28 June 2009 during a 2–0 win against the Isle of Wight.
+He scored his first two goals for Rhodes during the fifth place play off during a 4–0 win against Ynys Môn.

-On 15 May 2018, he made his debut with the national team in a 2–0 friendly loss game against Saudi Arabia.
+On 15 May 2018, he made his debut with the Greece national team in a 2–0 friendly loss game against Saudi Arabia.